Beetham Organization

 The Beetham Organisation is a privately owned property development and investment company based in Liverpool, UK.
 It was founded by Hugh Frost as Oastdren Investments in 1985.
 Its primary focus is city-centre real estate, specialising in hotel, residential and office projects.
-As of 2005, Hugh Frost owned 67%, his sons Stephen Beetham (born Stephen Frost) owned 27% and Simon Frost held the remaining 6% of the company.
-Stephen changed his name from Frost to Beetham after the sect into which he had been born, the Plymouth Brethren.
-Beetham is an ancestral family name; the name of the business was changed soon afterwards.
+As of 2005, Hugh Frost owned 67%, his sons Stephen Beetham (born Stephen Frost) owned 27%, and Simon Frost held the remaining 6% of the company.
+Stephen changed his name from Frost to Beetham after joining the sect into which he was born, the Plymouth Brethren.
+Beetham is an ancestral family name; the name of the business was subsequently changed.